 App Academy has a few tuition options.
 You can pay $17,000 upfront, or wait to pay a fraction of your income once you find a job making at least $50,000/year, or hybridize these two options.
 You can also get financing through the loan provider Climb.

-General Assembly’s program runs a pretty standard $15,950.
+General Assembly costs a pretty standard $15,950.
 They also have various payment plans, an Income Sharing Agreement, financing through loan providers Climb and Meritize, some scholarships, and unlike some bootcamps, they accept the GI Bill.

 App Academy vs. General Assembly: Outcomes and Reviews